-Rob is the winemaker and horticulturist and manages not only Samson Estates, but our Dad’s berry farm as well.
+Rob is Samson Estates winemaker and horticulturist, managing not only Samson Estates Winery, but the companies berry farm as well.
 Dhar does winery administration and marketing, while working full time in nearby British Columbia.

 Fruit of the vine and vineless wines.

 We offer several viniferous varieties, using only Washington State grapes; off-dry fruit wines, and dessert wines from local berries and hazelnuts.

 We’re most excited about our fruit wines, not only the traditional dessert varieties, but our quaffable, true to the fruit, off-dry berry wines that have already begun to get notice and win awards.
 Because of the right soils, mild winters and cool summers, the Nooksack River Valley grows 65 percent of the raspberries grown in North America.
 To be able to grow our own fruit (or buy it from our neighbors) is one of the exciting community aspects of what we’re doing.

 We’re really proud of our handmade chocolate truffles made by local chocolate company, Chocolate Necessities.
 These truffles our special and exclusive, featuring flavors blended with Samson Estates wines and available only in our tasting room!